LACE: Lattice Attention for Cross-thread Exploration: Method

-\paragraph{Supervised Finetuning.} After continuous pre-training, we further perform full-parameter finetuning of {\shortname} on the same data~\citep{ouyang2022training}.
-During this stage, the model is trained to follow our dedicated multi-thread reasoning format, which is introduced in \cref{sec:data}.
-To enhance models utilizing lattice attention for cross-thread communication, we apply random thread shuffling as a data augmentation process, i.e., the reasoning steps from different threads are randomly permuted during training with a fixed probability threshold.
-This encourages the model to rely on cross-thread information rather than reasoning solely on intra-thread context. \paragraph{Reinforcement Learning.} Finally, the model is further optimized via Lattice GRPO, our multi-thread extension of GRPO~\citep{guo2025deepseek, schulman2017proximal, shao2024deepseekmath}.
-Following baseline GRPO, the policy model rolls out $G$ reasoning paths.
-However, in Lattice GRPO, each rollout produces $T$ completions simultaneously, enabling cross-thread reward computation.
-Along each thread, we prompt the model self-assess its solution enclosed with \texttt{<summary>...</summary>} and tag each thread with one of \texttt{[[best]]}, \texttt{[[success]]}, and \texttt{[[fail]]} to indicate its self-assessed best and successful reasoning paths, respectively. \paragraph{Thread-Aggregated Reward.} For a thread group containing $T$ threads with prompts $\mathbf{x} = (x^{(1)}, \ldots, x^{(T)})$, the model generates $G$ completions.
-Each completion $\mathbf{y}^{(g)} = (y^{(g,1)}, \ldots, y^{(g,T)})$ consists of $T$ thread outputs produced in parallel through lattice attention.
-Unlike standard GRPO that computes rewards independently for each output, Lattice GRPO computes a single reward per completion that aggregates information across all threads:
+\paragraph{Supervised Finetuning.} We initialize {\shortname} from a pre-trained base model and finetune it on our curated multi-thread reasoning data~\citep{ouyang2022training}.
+To stabilize the newly inserted lattice attention pathway, the initial SFT steps update only the lattice attention parameters using the standard cross-entropy loss~\citep{radford2019language}, adapting cross-thread communication while preserving the base model's causal reasoning ability.
+We then continue with full-parameter finetuning on the same data to teach the model the multi-thread reasoning format introduced in \cref{sec:data}, including summaries and self-selection tags.
+We additionally apply random thread shuffling during training with a fixed probability threshold.
+This prevents the model from overfitting to fixed thread identities and encourages it to rely on cross-thread information rather than reasoning solely from intra-thread context. \paragraph{Lattice GRPO.} Finally, we optimize the model with Lattice GRPO, our multi-thread extension of GRPO~\citep{guo2025deepseek, schulman2017proximal, shao2024deepseekmath}.
+Following baseline GRPO, the policy model rolls out $G$ reasoning groups.
+In Lattice GRPO, each group contains $T$ thread completions generated simultaneously, enabling reward computation over the full thread group.
+Along each thread, we prompt the model to self-assess its solution enclosed with \texttt{<summary>...</summary>} and tag each thread with one of \textsc{best}, \textsc{success}, and \textsc{fail}.
+This turns RL into a direct pressure on both exploration and communication, since the model must generate diverse candidates and identify which thread is most reliable. \paragraph{Thread-Aggregated Reward.} For a prompt group containing $T$ parallel threads, $\mathbf{x} = (x^{(1)}, \ldots, x^{(T)})$, the policy samples $G$ reasoning groups.
+Each group $\mathbf{y}^{(g)} = (y^{(g,1)}, \ldots, y^{(g,T)})$ consists of $T$ thread outputs produced in parallel through lattice attention.
+Unlike standard GRPO that computes rewards independently for each output, Lattice GRPO first aggregates rewards across the threads in each group and then computes the group-level advantage.
+The group reward is $r^{(g)} = R_{\text{acc}}(\mathbf{x}, \mathbf{y}^{(g)}) + \lambda_{\text{div}} R_{\text{div}}(\mathbf{y}^{(g)})$, where $R_{\text{acc}}$ is the accuracy reward and $R_{\text{div}}$ is the diversity reward.
+The accuracy reward encourages the model to evaluate candidate threads and select a reliable best path through self-selection tags.
+Let $\mathcal{B} = \{t : \text{\textsc{best}} \in y^{(t)}\}$ be the set of threads marked as best, and let $\mathcal{S} = \mathcal{B} \cup \{t : \text{\textsc{success}} \in y^{(t)}\}$ include threads marked as successful.
+We define $R_{\text{acc}}(\mathbf{x}, \mathbf{y}) = \frac{1}{|\mathcal{S}|}\sum_{t \in \mathcal{S}} \mathbbm{1}[\text{verify}(y^{(t)}, a^{(t)})]$ when the self-selection tags are present, and assign a negative reward to malformed outputs.
+Here, $a^{(t)}$ is the ground-truth answer for thread $t$, and $\text{verify}(\cdot, \cdot)$ performs symbolic mathematical verification.
+This reward promotes self-selection and cross-thread evaluation without requiring an external judge at inference time.
+To encourage diverse reasoning trajectories across threads, we additionally define a diversity reward based on embedding dissimilarity~\citep{zhang2025qwen3}, $R_{\text{div}}(\mathbf{y}) = \frac{2}{T(T-1)} \sum_{i < j} \left(1 - \cos(\mathbf{e}^{(i)}, \mathbf{e}^{(j)})\right)$, where $\mathbf{e}^{(t)} = \text{Embed}(y^{(t)})$ is computed by prompting a pre-trained embedding model to represent the logical path extracted from the reasoning steps.
+This reward reaches its maximum when all threads explore distinct reasoning paths.